MVollath/Isabelle-PDDL-Grounding/Documentation/project_outline.md

 		- [ ] Prove equivalence
 - [ ] Output: STRIPS (Ab+Ku)
 	- Helmert's output is SAS<sup>+</sup>, but I omit the necessary step *invariant synthesis*.
+	- [ ] Remove any duplicates in add/del, as Ab+Ku doesn't allow them.
+	- [ ] Don't forget that in Ab+Ku, if an operator is not enabled, it does NOOP

 ### Improvements to MVP